PatrickFreyy/PlanIt/docs/usecase1.md

 # Use Case: Read Calendar
 ## 1 Brief Description

-The user wants to get an overview of his schedule for that he opens the ui of the calendar application.
+The gets an overview of his schedule when oppening the application.

 ## 2 Flow of Events

 ### 2.1 Basic Flow

-  1. opens calendar
+  1. User opens
-  2. gets appointments from the local storage
+  2. Clients gets appointments from the local storage and displays them
-  3. scroll throw the calendar
+  3. User views schedule and can scroll thrpugh time table

 #### 2.1.1 Activity Diagram

-![OUCD]<!-- (./usecase1_1.png)-->

-### 2.1.2 Mock-up
-![OUCA] <!--(./create.png)-->
+![OUCD]
 ### 2.2 Alternative Flows
-  1. opens empty calendar
+  1. User opens empty calendar if client can't find any schedule file.

 ## 3 Special Requirements

-The application opens independent from storage, so empty storage doesn't cause the appliocation to crash.
+The application opens independently from storage, so an empty storage won't cause the appliocation to crash.

 ## 4 Preconditions

-### 4.1 Login

-The application must be installed.
+(n/a)

 ## 5 Postconditions